brucewsinc/fivestep/README.md

 - Homelessness
 - Debt
 - Mental Illness (directly linked to poverty)
-- Lack of democractic representation
+- Lack of democratic representation

 These steps are designed to be completable by a federal government agency within the span of a few weeks, and do not add or remove wealth from any individual or business other than The Federal Reserve banking group.
 The Federal Reserve is not a government entity, and yet controls all of the money in the country.
 This makes no sense, and is the root of many of the issues in the country.